opentext-idol/discover-deploy/README.md

 connections.
 For this to work, you must obtain TLS certificates and copy them into the `config` directory.
 The required files are:

+- `config/https/api/tls.key`: Private key for the API.
-- `config/https/api/keystore.jks`: Java Keystore containing private key and server certificate for the API.
-Extra configuration is required in `config/api.env`.
+- `config/https/api/tls.crt`: Server certificate for the API.
 - `config/https/auth/tls.key`: Private key for the authentication server.
 - `config/https/auth/tls.crt`: Server certificate for the authentication server.
 - `config/ui/auth/nginx.key`: Private key for the UI.